lily-pi/GeometryPhysics/introduction/units.md

----
-description: Gives a general overview of units and their conversions.
----

 # Units

 Geometry Dash has three immediate units obvious for measurement: pixels, blocks, and (internal) variables.
 We describe the notation for each one here, and their conversions.